kartikmehta8/saathi/README.md

 ### Technologies behind Saathi

-The technologies that I have used to created Saathi are,
+The technologies that I have used to create Saathi are,
 - Frontend
     - React JS
     - Tailwind CSS